Dorvex/FlyStats-DCS-Public/README.md

 ## Changes waiting for next release

-- Data Usage text in About section
-- Offline mode statistics saving support
-- Hotfix for incorrect filtering replays by date in Statistics section

 ## Statistics notes
 - Due to Fligh Log limitations missile travel distance is calculated as distance between launch point and hit point in 3D space and can be referenced as "Estimate missile travel distance".